Palash90/site-assets/blogs/build-your-own-nn/README.md

 For example, here a $(3 \times 2) \xrightarrow{} (2 \times 3)$ matrix.

 ### Dot Product
-We have already seen how to multiply two matrices or vectors element-wise.
+We have already seen how to multiply two matrices or vectors element wise.
 However, there is another multiplication operation we can perform, known as the **Dot Product**.
-It is slightly more involved, as it combines element-wise multiplication and a reduction operation into a single step.
+It is slightly more involved, as it combines element wise multiplication and a reduction operation into a single step.

 The dot product of two vectors $A$ and $B$ of length n is defined as: